Luas tram system

 Luas Byelaws regulate the use of Luas.

 Passengers must have a valid ticket for their journey.
-Passengers without a valid ticket will be charged a standard fare of €45.
+Passengers without a valid ticket will be issued with a Standard Fare Notice (SFN) and charged a standard fare of €45.
 You must pay within 14 days.
 The fine amount increases to €100 if it is not paid within 28 days. (see Byelaws).
 If you fail to pay this standard fare, you may be prosecuted.

 Boarding etiquette

 When boarding the tram, you should wait for people to get off before you get on.
-You should wait until the tram has left the stop before crossing the tracks.
+Wait until the tram has left the stop before crossing the tracks.
 Cross at the designated crossing points and always look both ways for approaching trams.

 Priority seating